 Wellness physicals, illnesses, ongoing medical conditions, lab testing

-Gynecologic care, birth control, Pap smears, pregnancy tests, Nexplanon insertion and removal
+Gynecologic care, birth control, Pap smears, Nexplanon, Vaginal Rejuvenation for urinary inconttinence and other issues

 Sick visits, well child visits, allergies and asthma